 New Land Rover Discovery driven

-Chances are if you’re an adventurous type or have a family that loves the outdoors then the all-new Land Rover Discovery is exactly the kind of car you are looking at buying.
+Chances are if you’re an adventurous type or have a family that loves the outdoors then the all-new Land Rover Discovery is exactly the kind of car you ‘d like to have.

 But having a family means you have a fair few overheads each month (mortgage, bills, food, kids) so the cost to run a car can make or break what you drive.